jmcdow02/comp20-jmcdowell/mmap/README.md

 only correct for one student.
 Display window for my own icon has no info in it.
-I don't know why either of these things are happening :( Also, my files are in the wrong repository -- I emailed Ming about this.
+I don't know why either of these things are happening :(

 I collaborated with Danielle Zelin and Andrew Cavallaro.